sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6800 - document-type-settings/2000 - ocr-engine.md

 title: "OCR engine"
 hidden: false
 ---
 Specifies the optical character recognition (OCR) engine for extracting text from images.
-For information about additional OCR options, see [OCR preprocessor](doc:ocr) and [OCR level](doc:ocr-level).
+For information about additional OCR options, see [OCR](doc:ocr).

 ## Enums